DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world1.md

 "South Yurun Resistance Army Commander is an acquaintance of mine."

-Fairin replied.
+Farin replied.
 And the staff officer, who raised his eyebrow at her words, said:

 "Lion King Balmung?"

 "Yeah, I've been indebted to him.
 Hopefully he still remembers me."

-Fairin faintly smiled.
+Farin faintly smiled.
 It was quite rare for this female soldier, who remained cold as steel, to show such emotions.

 "I have no doubt that he is a great commander."